consolidation/robo/docs/getting-started.md

 There are also `askDefault`, `askHidden`, and `confirm` methods.

-In addition, Robo makes all of the methods of Symfony Style available throgh the `io()` method:
+In addition, Robo makes all of the methods of Symfony Style available through the `io()` method:

 $this->io()->title("Build all site assets");